RTLiang/RTLiang/content/Hello World!.md

 >Blogging forces clarity.
 It makes you structure your thoughts, sharpen your perspective.
 You stop writing fluff because — let’s be honest — you’re writing for yourself.
 And if you can’t keep yourself interested, nobody else stands a chance.

-And a video also inspired me to do so [(Chinese) 人工智能与人类终局](https://youtu.be/5ieOxxXcl8U?t=1604).
+A video also inspired me to do so [人工智能与人类终局 (Chinese)](https://youtu.be/5ieOxxXcl8U?t=1604).
 In short, what I need to do is to keep lowering the entropy of the tiny system, fighting with the exponential growing entropy of the entire system.

 [^1]: [Twitter, Inc. - Wikipedia](https://en.wikipedia.org/wiki/Twitter,_Inc.#:~:text=Revue%20was%20a%20service%20which,user%20data%20would%20be%20deleted.)